BSC-ES/slurm-openssh-container/README.md

 **Slurm Docker Cluster with OpenSSH** is a single-container Slurm cluster designed for CI/CD testing of tools which interface with Slurm.

+This image also includes `xz-utils` to test compression on remote platforms.

 ## Getting Started

 To get up and running with Slurm in Docker, make sure you have the following tools installed: